xuf-95/logseq-notes-repo/pages/Interview.md

 	- TS：It's my pleasure.
 Thanks so much for meeting with me.
 	- TK：Of course.
 Do you have any trouble for finding office.
 	- TS：Nope,
-	- TK：Would you like drink a water or coffee before begin.
+	- TK：Would you like some water or coffee before we begin?
-	- LATER TS：
+	- LATER TS：No.
 	- TK：Alright.
 So, to get started.
 Why don't you tell me a little bit about youself.
 	- TS：
 	- TK：